codecaiine/microverse-portfolio/README.md

 This the beging of porfolio website.

-This is exercice first coding exercice with Microverse
+This is exercice first coding exercice with Microverse.
+Portfolio: setup and mobile version skeleton.

 ## Project stacks